 You Aren’t Scared Of Less Job Offers

 Unreal is used by 20 times less developers than Unity.
-And there’s similar difference in job offers.
+And there’s similar difference in number job offers.
 It’s much harder to land Unreal job.
-In my area there’s one per few months, and few Unity jobs per one month.
+In my area there are two Unreal jobs yearly, and few Unity jobs every month or two.
 Therefore Unity is safer to learn career-wise.

 Game design however, is not the easiest field to get a job in.
 That’s because there aren’t many game studios, for example in comparison to companies that make websites.
-And to get a job in game studio, you will be competing against really exceptional and skilled developers, their polished games and portfolios.
+And to get a job in game studio, you will be competing against really exceptional and talented developers, their polished games, portfolios and skills.

-Developers expanded interest and now Unity excels at making computer and mobile phone games (for both Android and iPhone).
+Developers expanded interest and now Unity excels at making computer, tablet and mobile phone games (for both Android and iPhone).
 It also supports export to over 25 platforms.